 There are actually more spices originally from Thailand than you might think.
 Additionally, Thailand has been greatly influenced by China and India in terms of spices.

 On the other hand, a wide range of Thai herbs and spices, such as lemongrass and galangal, are native to Thailand.
-In general, you just need to know that most of the spices used in Thai food originated in either South or Southeast Asia for centuries.
+In general, you just need to know that most of the spices used in food like Thai noodles and Thai soup originated in either South or Southeast Asia for centuries.

 1. Chili Pepper (พริก – phrik)